 Werner: Not exactly, many players at the time were small town/country folk from various villages around Göppingen, which is about 40 km outside of Stuttgart.

 Samara: At the end of ’91 I had split NYC for an unknown period and was making my way to Spain via a car waiting for me in Süssen, Germany.
 I broke the clutch of that car almost immediately, and spent the end of the year holidays there while it was repaired.
 It was a small town and I was playing with Jojo (Joachim Schütz) and Werner (Nötzel) within weeks – late nights at the Ebersbach rehearsal space, free playing.
 I didn’t speak German and had no idea what was going on.
 I was immediately enchanted.

 Werner: Sure, early recordings were done ping-pong style with two cassette recorders bouncing off each other, then came the 4-track cassette period which resulted in a string of about 30 self-released cassette albums.
-We made up labels for them like "Bolametismus tapes & records" but obviously we copied them ourselves and sold them to friends & on concerts.
+We made up labels for them like “Bolametismus tapes and records” but obviously we copied them ourselves and sold them to friends and on concerts.